corsairmarks/ecumenopolis_trade/mod/README.md

     * Reduce the amount of free MegaCorp job swaps; post-unity-rework they are much more powerful than in the past
     * Simplify Merchant jobs swaps - things got a little out of hand
     * Add custom description to the commercial district, describing the job shifts
+* 5.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Bonus Clerk jobs are now tied to the tradition Trickle Up Economics instead of Interstellar Franchising (from underlying game changes)
+    * Add override of new built-in trigger `has_trade_designation`, consume it for trade colony automation

 ## Source Code